broadinstitute/fiabftw/1.0/README.md

 - IAM permissions on google proj
 - machine with gcloud cli, docker, and vault
 - authed with gcloud cli
+- google apps domain owned by user

+Set user@domain as project owner in google proj

 ## Step 1: Vault